xubingyue/avocadodb/Documentation/Books/Manual/Administration/Durability.md

 ----------------------------

 You can also configure the durability behavior on a per-collection basis.
-Use the ArangoDB shell to change these properties.
+Use the AvocadoDB shell to change these properties.

 @startDocuBlock collectionProperties